NaimurRahman2521/otms_laravel/README.md

-# team-blog
+# OTSM_PROJECT
-This is team work based project
+This is an online training management system developed using laravel10